 How decisions are made:

-- When meetings are not possible in person: the of the membership will be asked to make decisions via email.
+- When meetings are not possible in person: membership may be asked to confer and propose decisions via email/zoom.

 - Proxy voting: Written proxy on an issue is allowed from members in good standing.

 Process by which by-laws are changed: